Xprzjs/.github/profile/README.md

 - **App**: Manage your Express application's lifecycle effortlessly with the `App` class.
 Initialize, launch, and handle server events seamlessly.
 - **Package**: Integrate popular Node.js packages seamlessly with xprz.
 Enjoy out-of-the-box support for essential packages like bcryptjs, bodyParser, cors, jwt, multer, nodemailer, and more.
 - **Route**: Efficiently organize and manage your application's routes with the `Route` class.
 Define routes for various HTTP methods and handle requests with ease.
-- **SharedApp**: Access and share the Express application instance across modules with the `SharedApp` class.
-Simplify application-wide configuration and access with ease.

 ## Utilities